mralinp/khiar-ware/README.md

 Project contains some main parts and some plug-ins that could be added to have more fun.(e.g auto Auto-Bhop and TriggerBot scripts) you can write your plug-ins and make your own custom cheat.

+## The engine, Memory Manager class
+This part is the base of the project, with this class we can read and write the process memory, so its a kind of handle for the current process running on the target computer.<br/>
+On windows we have Windows Application Program Interface (WinAPI), that allows us to have fun with the running processes on the OS.
+This is a library implimented for Windows operating system to allow us communicate with the operating system trough the c++ source code.<br/>
+for more Information about WinAPI refer to: https://en.wikipedia.org/wiki/Windows_API